HASwitchPlate/openHASP-docs/docs/design/fonts.md

 You can use any TrueType font containing characters or icons.

-  1. Upload any TTF (TrueType) font file to the flash partition of your plate.
+  1. Upload any `.ttf` (in lowercase) TrueType font file to the flash partition of your plate.
 If you want to use other styles than Regular like Italic or Bold, make sure you use a font which provides separate, optimized versions for these.
 You can upload and use multiple font files, but within a property you can only select one font.
   2. In the jsonl code use the filename of the font without the extension and the desired font size added to it.
-So for example to have a text rendered in Arial 20px, you upload _arial.ttf_ to the plate and use `"text_font":"arial20"` or command `p1b2.text_font=arial20`.
+So for example to have a text rendered in Arial 20px, you upload `arial.ttf` to the plate and use `"text_font":"arial20"` or command `p1b2.text_font=arial20`.

 !!! note
     If you get an error when you upload the TTF file to the plate, make sure to use shorter filenames.